Ramashish Koeri gang

-Ramashish Koeri gang was a caste based dacoit band, which was led by Ramashish Koeri, who was also known as Dada.
-The gang was active in the Kaimur pleatue region of Bihar, located in present Rohtas district.
-The gang was led earlier by Mohan Bind, but the encounter of Bind led Koeri assumed the leadership.
-The gang, along with four other caste based gangs led by Ghamari Karwar, Rambachan Yadav, Triveni Kahar and Gaurik was responsible for over hundred murders in the Kaimur region.
+The Ramashish Koeri gang was a first caste based dacoit band of India, that was led by Ramashish Koeri (also known as Dada).
+The gang was active in the Kaimur plateau region of Bihar, located in present Rohtas district.
+Earlier, the gang was led by Mohan Bind, after whose death in a police encounter, Ramashish Koeri became the new leader.
+The gang, along with four other caste-based gangs led by Ghamari Karwar, Rambachan Yadav, Triveni Kahar, and Gaurik was responsible for over hundred murders in the Kaimur region.